TheRenegadeCoder/ultimate-python-project-template/docs/package.rst

 The module section documents all of the code in a particular Python file.
 Specifically, all of the code below is documented from the ``module.py`` file.

+..
+TODO: rename package.module to name of project.module

 .. automodule:: package.module
    :members: